Lyceris-chan/selfhost-stack/README.md

 - **Forward**: `51820/UDP` → **OpenWrt WAN IP**.
 - This completes the chain of custody for your data: `Internet` → `ISP Modem` → `OpenWrt` → `ZimaOS`.

-## 📡 Remote Access: Taking Your Network With You

-Privacy Hub isn't just for your house; it's a portable security boundary.
-Using **WG-Easy (WireGuard)**, you can route all your traffic back through your ZimaOS from anywhere.

-### Bandwidth-Optimized Split Tunneling
-By default, we use **Split Tunneling**.
-This means only your private traffic and DNS go through the tunnel.

-VPN companies love to scare you into thinking your ISP seeing your data is a disaster.
-It's 2025.
-[Over 95% of web traffic is HTTPS encrypted](https://transparencyreport.google.com/https/overview).
-Your ISP can see you're connected to an IP, but they can't see what's inside the packet.
-HTTPS already took care of that.

-The **real leak** is DNS.
-If you don't own your DNS, your ISP logs every domain you visit.
-By using split tunneling:
-- **Efficiency**: Your heavy, already-encrypted traffic (Netflix, updates) goes direct.
-You save bandwidth and don't lag.
-- **Privacy**: Your DNS is still forced through AdGuard Home and Unbound.
-Your "phonebook" requests are never seen or sold.

-### Why use WireGuard for Remote Access?
-- **Public Wi-Fi Safety**: Don't trust the airport Wi-Fi.
-Encrypt your DNS and internal traffic.
-- **Accessing Local Services**: Use internal IPs (like `http://192.168.1.100:8081`) as if you were at home.
-- **Seamless Domain Access (dedyn.io)**: Your hostnames (see [Service Access](#-service-access--port-reference)) resolve correctly over the VPN, allowing you to use SSL certificates globally.

 ## 🛡️ Security Audit & Privacy Standards

 ### DHI Hardened Images
-We don't use standard "official" images where we can avoid it.
-We use **DHI hardened images** (`dhi.io`).
-- **Why?**: Standard images are packed with "convenience" tools that are actually just security holes waiting to be exploited.
-Hardened images are stripped down to the absolute bare essentials.
-- **The Stats**: Hardened images can reduce the attack surface by **over 70%** by removing unnecessary binaries and libraries.
-Less code means fewer bugs, and fewer bugs mean fewer ways for someone to break into your house.
+Standard images are packed with unnecessary binaries and vulnerabilities.
+We use **DHI hardened images** (`dhi.io`) which reduce the attack surface by **over 70%** according to CIS Benchmarks.
+Less junk means fewer ways for someone to break into your house.
 (Source: [CIS Benchmarks](https://www.cisecurity.org/benchmark/docker))

 ### The "Silent" Security Model (DDoS & Scan Resistance)
-Opening a port for WireGuard does **not** expose your home to DDoS or unauthorized access.
-In fact, this setup is significantly more secure than typical corporate "cloud" logins.
+Opening a port for WireGuard does **not** increase your attack surface to DDoS or unauthorized access.
-- **WireGuard is Silent**: Unlike OpenVPN or SSH, WireGuard does not respond to packets it doesn't recognize.
-If an attacker scans your IP, your port 51820 looks **closed**.
+- **WireGuard is Silent**: Unlike OpenVPN, WireGuard does not respond to packets it doesn't recognize.
+If an attacker scans your IP, your port looks **closed**.
 It won't even send a "go away" packet.
-- **DDoS Mitigation**: Because WireGuard is silent to unauthenticated packets, it is inherently resistant to most DDoS and scanning attacks.
-Since it doesn't keep state for unauthorized connections, an attacker can't exhaust your machine's memory with "half-open" connections (like a SYN flood).
-You're effectively invisible to the "noise" of the internet.
+- **DDoS Mitigation**: Because it's silent to unauthenticated packets, WireGuard is inherently resistant to scanning.
+Since it doesn't keep state for unauthorized connections, attackers cannot exhaust your memory with "half-open" connection floods (like SYN floods).
+You're effectively invisible to internet noise.
 - **Cryptographic Ownership**: You can't "guess" a password.
 You need a valid 256-bit cryptographic key.
 Without it, you don't exist to the server.
 - **No Domain-to-Home Path**: Your domain is just a pointer.
-Since Nginx only listens internally and the only entry point is the secure tunnel, there is **no way** for someone to connect to your dashboard from the internet without being inside your tunnel first.
-You aren't just hidden; you're unreachable.
+Since Nginx only listens internally, there is **no way** for someone to connect to your dashboard from the internet without being inside your encrypted tunnel first.

+## 📡 Remote Access: Taking Your Network With You

+Privacy Hub turns your ZimaOS into a portable security boundary.
+Using **WG-Easy**, you can route all your traffic back through your home from anywhere.

+- **Bandwidth-Optimized Split Tunneling**: By default, only private traffic and DNS go through the tunnel.
+- **The HTTPS Myth**: VPN companies love to scare you, but [over 95% of web traffic is HTTPS encrypted](https://transparencyreport.google.com/https/overview).
+Your ISP can't see inside your packets; HTTPS already handles that.
+The **real leak is DNS**, which we solve by forcing "phonebook" requests through the tunnel while letting encrypted data go direct for speed.
+- **Seamless Domain Access (dedyn.io)**: Your hostnames (see [Service Access](#-service-access--port-reference)) resolve correctly over the VPN, allowing you to use SSL certificates globally.

 ## 📦 Service Catalog